muwerk/example-blink/README.md

 <img src="Resources/leds.gif" align="right">

-A simple example demonstrating muwerk's scheduler and two blinking leds.
+A simple example demonstrating [`muwerk`](https://github.com/muwerk/muwerk)'s scheduler and two blinking leds using a variety of hardware boards ranging from ATtiny single chip MCUs up to powerful ARM, RISC-V and Espressif network enabled boards.

 This showcases are very simple application of muwerk's [scheduler](https://github.com/muwerk/muwerk): let two leds blink and use the light mupplet to animate two leds.
 Mupplets use the scheduler to execute driver functionality in the background, in our case